Orteko/rcubevacation/README.txt

 Requirement for using .forward files
 ------------------------------------
 The SSHFTP, FTP and setuid backend all use .forward files.
-See config.inc.php for available options, like enabling identities, keeping copies etc.
+See config.ini for available options, like enabling identities, keeping copies etc.

 If you want to use one of these drivers, please note:
 - The /usr/bin/binary must create .vacation.db when it is missing.